 For example, under the reforms proposed here, a “typical” family of two adults and two children would pay no tax of any kind until aggregate income exceeded $100,000 ($30,000 of exempt incomes per adult and $20,000 per dependent).
 This family would pay a single rate of approximately 48% on any income over its $100,000 exemption.
 The 48% rate on incomes above exemption levels would apply to all forms of income — whether from wages, dividends, capital gains, etc. This is less than what dividend and capital gains income would be taxed currently under the “double (sometimes triple) tax” of up to 50% (35% corporate tax rate plus 15% on dividends and capital gains).

 In contrast to the present system, a single tax covering incomes from dividends, interest, rents, and inflation-indexed capital gains would enable the over-burdened Medicare and Social Security systems to be funded out of general revenues.
-The single tax rate would drop significantly with a broadening of the tax base, as all citizens begin to receive substantial dividend incomes through their Capital Homestead accounts and as entitlements (constituting two-thirds of the current budget) can be radically reduced after keeping all current entitlement promises.
+The single tax rate would drop significantly with a broadening of the tax base, as all citizens begin to receive substantial dividend incomes through their Capital Ownership (Capital Homestead) Accounts and as entitlements (constituting two-thirds of the current budget) can be radically reduced after keeping all current entitlement promises.

-Under the Capital Homestead Act, the wealthy would be encouraged to break up the estates they leave to their heirs, so that wealth would not keep concentrating from generation to generation.
+Under the Economic Democracy Act (formerly called the Capital Homestead Act), the wealthy would be encouraged to break up the estates they leave to their heirs, so that wealth would not keep concentrating from generation to generation.
 Rather than taxing the estate, the recipient/s of the estate would be taxed over a certain amount (say $5 million) on what they receive through inheritance.

-Thus the wealthy person could avoid all estate and inheritance taxes if he or she leaves the estate to many people, such as relatives, friends, employees, etc. The recipients could further shelter their portion of the inheritance from taxation if they roll the assets into their tax-sheltered Capital Homestead Account.
+Thus the wealthy person could avoid all estate and inheritance taxes if he or she leaves the estate to many people, such as relatives, friends, employees, etc. The recipients could further shelter their portion of the inheritance from taxation if they roll the assets into their tax-sheltered Capital Ownership Account (POA).

-The Capital Homestead Act proposes a number of ownership empowerment vehicles that would enable every man, woman and child to get interest-free capital credit through their local bank.
-You and every member of your family could get access to this special credit by setting up a tax-sheltered Capital Homestead Account (CHA) — like a “Super-IRA” — at your local bank.
+The Economic Democracy Act (formerly called the Capital Homestead Act) proposes a number of ownership empowerment vehicles that would enable every man, woman and child to get interest-free capital credit through their local bank.
+You and every member of your family could get access to this special credit by setting up a tax-sheltered Capital Ownership Account (COA) — like a “Super-IRA” — at your local bank.

 Future earnings of the capital purchased would pay off the loans, including bank service fees and premiums to cover capital credit default insurance.

 Within a relatively short period of time, you would become a full owner of your shares.
 (See projections) For the rest of your life, you would receive a decent and regular income from the earnings of the capital you accumulate over the years.
 Then you would have income-producing property to pass on to your children.
-This is how Capital Homesteading works.
+This is how the Economic Democracy Act works.